vectordotdev/vector/website/blog/2019-11-21-windows-support.md

 and Windows is a [tier 1 platform][urls.rust_tier_1_platform], meaning the same reliability and performance is brought to Windows as it is on Linux.

-## Fully-static without dependencies
+## No dependencies required

-Beyond Rust's tier 1 support for Windows, Vector compiles to a single static binary.
+Beyond Rust's tier 1 support for Windows, Vector does not require the installation of any dependencies.
 This makes installation as simple as copying the Vector binary onto your machine.
-There are no dependencies to install or environment changes required.
+There are not additional DLL files to install or environment changes required.

 ## Windows Installer Support

-In addition to installing Vector through a [`.zip` archive][pages.downloads], we've included an [`.msi` installer][pages.downloads] that makes installing Vector even simpler.
+In addition to installing Vector through a [`.zip` archive][pages.releases], we've included an [`.msi` installer][pages.releases] that makes installing Vector even simpler.
 This can be done [through the command line][docs.package-managers.msi]:

 ```bat